cedra-labs/docs/docs/guides/escrow.md

 ## Core Data Structures

-Cedra's escrow module is built around three key data types that enable object-level control over token locking.
+Escrow module is built around three key data types that enable object-level control over token locking.
 Understanding these will help you reason about how escrows are tracked and managed.

 ### `LockupRef`